 Powering Through: Motor Performance and Longevity

 At the heart of any stand mixer is its motor, dictating its ability to handle various culinary challenges.
 The SMEG 50s Retro Style Stand Mixer is equipped with a powerful 600-watt motor, with some models even featuring an 800-watt motor, significantly outperforming the 325-watt motors found in many standard KitchenAid Artisan models.
 This increased power is a key factor in its durability, enabling the mixer to tackle tougher tasks such as kneading dense bread doughs or mixing thick batters without excessive strain.
 Many reviewers praise its capability to knead dough for extended periods without significant rattling, though some note it can generate considerable noise and mild warmth near the motor during prolonged, heavy-duty operation.
 Some SMEG models also incorporate an “overload motor protection” feature, a smart design choice that automatically safeguards the motor from potential damage due to overworking, thereby extending the appliance’s overall lifespan.
+For explore our stand mixer reviews on this site.

 Attachments and Accessories: Built to Last?